It's Christmas (No Angels album)

 It's Christmas is the seventh studio album by all-female German pop group No Angels.
-A follow-up to their 2021 anniversary album 20, it is expected to be released by Stars by Edel on 21 November 2025.
-Chiefly produced by Christian Geller, It's Christmas will mark the band's debut with the label as well as their first Christmas album.
-Incorporating a big band sound, the album was recorded with a symphony orchestra under the direction of Bulgarian arranger and conductor George Miltiyadoff.
+It was released by Stars by Edel on 21 November 2025 in German-speaking Europe.
+A follow-up to their 2021 anniversary album 20, It's Christmas marked the band's first Christmas album.
+Drawing on the big band style of their 2002 release When the Angels Swing, it was recorded with a full symphony orchestra under the direction of Bulgarian arranger and conductor George Miltiyadoff, with 20 producer Christian Geller returning as the album's main producer.
+It's Christmas consists of fifteen tracks, featuring eleven cover versions of Christmas standards and carols and four original songs, including two versions of "I Still Believe".